Direction from City Center to Hotel: South

 Distance from Hotel: 5 MI/ 8.05 KM

 You must see the Incredible and Breathtaking Views from the top of The Vulcan Statue located on Red Mountain in Downtown Birmingham.
+No visit to Birmingham is complete without seeing UAB.

 Enjoy a wide variety of cuisine in one of the most diverse cities in Alabama.
 In the Five Points South neighborhood you can celebrate and enjoy BBQ, Pizza, American, French, Indian, Mexican, and Brazilian Cuisine all in a 2 block radius.
 Some of the finest food you will ever eat!!!